themisir/themisir.com/content/posts/design-patterns-with-examples-facory-pattern.md

 As you can see unlike conventional constructors, factories let us to have lots of flexibility when creating objects.
 You can pass factory to another method that sets specific arguments and another method sets another set of arguments.
 Or you can clone factory and use base parameters to create 2 different results.
 Or you can create multiple objects from same parameter set just by calling `Build()` method multiple times.

 It also doesn't falls into some issues we had earlier.
-For example both cirlce and rectangle has different parameter sets checked by analyzer that ensures us to not have something like  `new Shape(ShapeType.Rectangle, 4)` pushed into production.
+For example both circle and rectangle has different parameter sets checked by analyzer that ensures us to not have something like  `new Shape(ShapeType.Rectangle, 4)` pushed into production.
 You can add new methods to interface or extend constructor with ease without having to change too much public APIs.
 Now you can only expose `IShape` interface publicly, make `Shape`, `Circle` and `Rectangle` classes private and encapsulate underlying logic from outside world.

 > I referred `Shape`, `Circle` and `Rectangle` as classes but declared them as records.
 Because records are actually a syntactic sugar over plain classes.
 So what you write as a record on your IDE ends up as a class when gets compiled into IL (unless you declare struct records).